Down Sectors Saw Buying - Cramer's Mad Money (7/13/17)

 After Thursday's action in retail and positive forecast from Target, is it time to buy retail stocks?
 Cramer has the answer.

-"While Target's news flash is certainly good for Target and for its long-suffering shareholders, it's not necessarily good enough yet to ignite a sustainable rally in the group especially when it was Target that had set the low bar to begin with," he said
+"While Target's news flash is certainly good for Target and for its long-suffering shareholders, it's not necessarily good enough yet to ignite a sustainable rally in the group especially when it was Target that had set the low bar to begin with," he said.

 When it comes to retail, forecast is everything.
 Cramer wanted to know how did Target get it wrong.
 Did they want to under-promise and over-deliver?
 In today's day, Amazon uses AI to know what the customers are going to buy before they even do it and hence getting the forecast wrong by a retailer doesn't help.